dylan-lang/opendylan/documentation/intro-dylan/source/objects.rst

 Dylan also provides for the equivalent of C++ ``static`` members, plus several other useful allocation schemes.
-See the DRM for the full specifications.
+See the DRM for the full details.

 Getters and Setters
 ===================

-An object's slots are accessed using to functions: a getter and a setter.
+An object's slots are accessed using two functions: a getter and a setter.
 By default, the getter function has the same name as the slot, and the setter function appends "``-setter``".
 These functions may be invoked as follows: